mleonelli/DataScience-Wearables/CodeBook.md

 ---

 ###Activity [Character]
 The activity performed during the measurement.
 It can take one of the 6 values (activity) listed:
 - LAYING
 - SITTING
 - STANDING
 - WALKING
 - WALKING_DOWNSTAIRS
 - WALKING_UPSTAIRS

 ###SubjectID [Numeric]
 The subject who performed the activity.
 It ranges from 1 to 30.
 They have been divided into 2 groups for testing and training.
 For the tidy dataset the 2 groups have been mixed again in a single dataset.

 ####Note
-	*All variables below have been normalized to the range [-1, 1] *Jerk signals are calculated by deriving the corresponding measures in time *Magnitude is calculated as Euclidean norm of the corresponding measures *FFT variables represent the application of a Fast Fourier Transform of the corresponding signals
++All variables below have been normalized to the range [-1, 1] +Jerk signals are calculated by deriving the corresponding measures in time +Magnitude is calculated as Euclidean norm of the corresponding measures +FFT variables represent the application of a Fast Fourier Transform of the corresponding signals

 ###BodyAccelerationMeanOnXAxis [Numeric]
 	Mean of the estimated body acceleration from the accelerometer on X axis.